WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 Also, the doctrine of the rapture of the Gentile believers (absolutely contrary to Paul’s teaching of the one Seed of Abraham) is anti-Semitic.
 Think about it!

+What then is the problem?
 Is it the timing?
 No. What is going to happen will happen and we will be one hundred percent accurate after it is over.
 Right?

-The problem is, God has a program and the concept of an imminent “rapture” diverts our attention from the Divine schedule and its goals.
+The problem is, God has a program, and the concept of an imminent “rapture” diverts our attention from the divine schedule and its goals.

 First of all, let us mention that the climax of redemption is the resurrection, not the catching up (rapture).
 The catching up is not a part of redemption and therefore not portrayed by the major types of the Old Testament.
 Did you know that?